tjhickey724/CoreSEtopics/lessons/cs103aspr23/lesson11.md

-# Githum and using GIT for team collaboration
+# Github and using GIT for team collaboration
 Today we begin by talking about how to use git in a team

 ## Github